So, you like collecting Pokémon cards but you want to be sure that you're getting the real deal.

 Look out for these promotional cards and don't be too quick to assume that they're fake.

 You should also try to become familiar with some of Pokémon’s existing and most common misprints.
-Some of the earlier Pokémon sets had a few printing errors that are well known and documented online, so the information is easy to find if you are unsure about a particular card.
+Some of the earlier Pokémon sets had a few printing errors that are well known and documented online (such as the shadowless error on first edition cards), so the information is easy to find if you are unsure about a particular card.

 Using all the tips provided in this article you should be well equipped to know what to look out for when it comes to spotting counterfeit and fake Pokémon cards in the wild.